How long will you live? Should you spring for that AppleCare+ warranty for your iPhone? When will your buddy pay you back for that lunch?

 “Accurate predictions of survival are absolutely critical for care planning.
 In previous analyses, we have seen that using existing predictive models to inform end-of-life care planning can potentially avert $1.9 million in medical costs and 1,600 days of unnecessary inpatient care per 1,000 patient visits in the United States.
 BoXHED is likely to lead to even better results.”

-Lee’s research paper is forthcoming in the Annals of Statistics.
+Lee’s research paper has been published in the Annals of Statistics.
 He has also created an open-source software implementation of BoXHED, which can radically improve the accuracy of survival analysis across a breadth of applications.
 The paper describing BoXHED was published in the International Conference on Machine Learning, and the latest version of the software can be found at www.github.com/boxhed.